 As of October 7, 2015: The Ugly Truth

 I haven't had time to keep the list of book sales and stores current for a long time.

-I hope to publish an edition of the 2014 SaleList before the end of May.
+I hope to publish an edition of the 2015 SaleList by October 20.

 In the meantime, the 2008 version of the SaleList can give you hints about who might be having a sale --